mribs/startup/README.md

 WebSocket can only technically go between two people, if doing a group then everybody connects to websocket and then it will like send it out individually (at least that was what I understood)

+React is really powerful.
+A lot of use can be found *navigation aspects anybody?
+But like, lowkey you will have to adjust a lot of like foundational work.